ndufitimana/GraphColoring/README.md

 if you do not provide any of the optinal keyword, the algorithm will use a graph from the Networking Repository(see citation in my paer).
 The algorithms use paramters from the file default_config.json by default.

 You also can alter the paramters of any algorithm you want to use.
 To do so, make a copy of the file: default_config.json and rename it to something else.
-Then Play around with the parameters for each algorithm.
+Then play around with the parameters for each algorithm.
+You will have to use the flag `-config [config filename]` to provide the file to the algorithm

 The optional arguments will allow you to create a random graph and use it.
 Here are the optional arguments